Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Companies in the S&P 500 Index

-Such as most of the indexes that are followed in these days, the S&P 500 index is market-capitalization-weighted.
+Such as most of the indexes followed these days, the S&P 500 index is market-capitalization-weighted.
 It means that the bigger a company is, the more significant part of the index it will make.
 The total value of all the shares of the company is taken into account as the size of the company.
 At the time of this blog post, here are the five biggest companies in the index:

 1. Microsoft Corporation: 3.53%